isomerpages/moe-dunmansec/_our-academic-programme/Humanities Programme.md

 **Our Vision**

-A discerning Dunmanite who appreciates the environment, keeps up-to-date with current issues, and possesses the ability to link the past, present and future.
+<p style="text-align: justify;">A discerning Dunmanite who appreciates the environment, keeps up-to-date with current issues, and possesses the ability to link the past, present and future.</p>

 **Our Mission**

-The Humanities Department is determined to provide students with a holistic and vigorous learning experience to help our students see the world through multiple lenses.
-We seek to equip our students with critical thinking and communication skills as well as encourage them to develop a global perspective so that they can become confident persons who are able to navigate the complexities of a rapidly changing world, active contributors and concerned citizens.
+<p style="text-align: justify;">The Humanities Department is determined to provide students with a holistic and vigorous learning experience to help our students see the world through multiple lenses.
+We seek to equip our students with critical thinking and communication skills as well as encourage them to develop a global perspective so that they can become confident persons who are able to navigate the complexities of a rapidly changing world, active contributors and concerned citizens.</p>

 ### Curriculum, Pedagogy and Assessment (CPA)